-Office of Public and Indian Housing Office of Native American Programs
+Office of Native American Programs

-(3) Tribal and Other Indian Preference (NAHASDA § 201(b)(5), 24 CFR § 1000.120)
+Tribal and Other Indian Preference (NAHASDA § 201(b)(5).
+24 CFR § \$ 1000.120)

 If preference will be given to tribal members or other Indian families, the preference policy must be described.
 This information may be provided here or in the program description section of the 1-year plan.